wisehodl/go-honeybee/README.md

 `Send` returns `ErrConnectionUnavailable` during the gap between a disconnect and the next successful reconnect.
 Callers should wait for `OutboundEventConnected` before retrying and maintain their own write buffers if needed.

-Dial failures surface on `pool.Errors()`.
+Dial failures are handled internally by the worker's retry logic and documented in structured logs.
 These do not stop the pool; it continues retrying according to the connection's retry config.

 ## Ping-Pong Heartbeats